 The advanced practice study you will undertake as part of this degree provides the basis for a contribution to social work knowledge through your empirical or conceptual research.
 You will study alongside thought-leading academics in the field of social work at a faculty ranked above world standards in research excellence by the ERA.

 The thesis component of the degree will help you develop the high-level research skills necessary to make a meaningful contribution to social work knowledge.
 The Professional Doctorate in Social Work will prepare you for leadership in a diverse range of social work roles.

 The Social Work Professional Doctorate is a three-year full-time degree.
 The degree is structured as one year of full-time coursework (Year 1) and two years of full-time research (Years 2 and 3).

-Enrolment in the coursework component is part-time for coursework in the Master of Counselling Social Work (this program is not available on a full-time basis).
-Students have the option of completing coursework within the Master of Development Studies or the Master of Public Policy and Governance on a part-time or full-time basis.
+Enrolment in the coursework component in the Master of Counselling Social Work is part-time (this program is not available on a full-time basis).
+Candidates have the option of completing coursework within the Master of Development Studies or the Master of Public Policy and Governance on a part-time or full-time basis.
 Enrolment in the thesis component can be part-time or full-time, depending on your personal and professional commitments.